crankycyclops/trogdor-pp/src/php7/trogdord/README.md

 }
 ```

 Note that `\Trogdord\Game` contains an instance of the connection that spawned it.
 The actual property is private, but you can access it through `\Trogdord\Game::__get`.
-Thus, if you need to, you can access it like in the following example:
+Thus, if you need to, you can use it as in the following example:

 ```php
 $game->trogdord->statistics();